Core & Main (NYSE:CNM) PT Raised to $33.00

-Core & Main (NYSE:CNM) had its target price upped by Credit Suisse Group from $31.00 to $33.00 in a research report issued on Wednesday, Benzinga reports.
-The firm currently has an “outperform” rating on the stock.
-Credit Suisse Group’s price target indicates a potential upside of 22.04% from the stock’s previous close.
+Core & Main (NYSE:CNM) had its target price hoisted by analysts at Deutsche Bank Aktiengesellschaft from $32.00 to $33.00 in a note issued to investors on Friday, The Fly reports.
+The firm currently has a “buy” rating on the stock.
+Deutsche Bank Aktiengesellschaft’s price target indicates a potential upside of 20.48% from the company’s current price.

-CNM has been the subject of several other reports.
-Truist Securities initiated coverage on Core & Main in a report on Tuesday, August 17th.
-They set a “hold” rating and a $29.00 target price for the company.
-Truist initiated coverage on Core & Main in a research report on Tuesday, August 17th.
-They set a “hold” rating and a $29.00 price target on the stock.
-Wolfe Research assumed coverage on Core & Main in a research report on Tuesday, August 17th.
-They issued a “peer perform” rating and a $30.00 target price on the stock.
-The Goldman Sachs Group assumed coverage on Core & Main in a research note on Tuesday, August 17th.
-They set a “neutral” rating and a $30.00 price target for the company.
-Finally, Robert W. Baird began coverage on Core & Main in a research note on Tuesday, August 17th.
-They set an “outperform” rating and a $32.00 target price for the company.
-Seven investment analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-Based on data from MarketBeat, Core & Main has an average rating of “Hold” and a consensus price target of $30.25.
+Several other equities analysts have also commented on CNM.
+Truist began coverage on shares of Core & Main in a research report on Tuesday, August 17th.
+They issued a “hold” rating and a $29.00 price objective for the company.
+Wolfe Research assumed coverage on shares of Core & Main in a research report on Tuesday, August 17th.
+They set a “peer perform” rating and a $30.00 price target for the company.
+Royal Bank of Canada raised their price target on shares of Core & Main from $28.00 to $30.00 and gave the stock a “sector perform” rating in a research report on Wednesday.
+Citigroup raised their price target on shares of Core & Main from $31.00 to $32.00 and gave the stock a “buy” rating in a research report on Thursday.
+Finally, JPMorgan Chase & Co. assumed coverage on shares of Core & Main in a research report on Tuesday, August 17th.
+They set an “overweight” rating and a $27.00 price target for the company.
+Seven equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat.com, Core & Main presently has a consensus rating of “Hold” and a consensus target price of $30.42.

 Core & Main Inc is a specialized distributor of water, wastewater, storm drainage and fire protection products, and related services, to municipalities, private water companies and professional contractors across municipal, non-residential and residential end markets.
 The company’s products and services are used in the maintenance, repair, replacement and construction of water and fire protection infrastructure.